AhmedOmara14/AhmedOmara14/README.md

 <h1 align="center">Hi 👋, I'm Ahmed Omara</h1>
-<h3 align="center">A Android developer from Egypt and I am a third year Computer Science Student in Helwan University and Skilled software development professional with a passion for software development.
+<h3 align="center">A Android developer from Egypt and I am a third year Software Engineering Student in Helwan University and Skilled software development professional with a passion for software development.
 Mainly skilled in Java and Kotlin
 </h3>

 - 🔭 I’m currently working at Ivestment